BalaMani-proj/mcp/README.md

 ---

 ## 🧠 How It Works

-- Server registers tools from myswagger.json using openapi_to_mcp_tools.py
-- LLM client receives a natural language prompt
-- It classifies the prompt and extracts tool name + parameters
-- It invokes the correct tool via FastMCP SSE transport
-- Results are returned and printed
+- The MCP server loads the Guidewire Swagger spec and registers all endpoints as tools.
+- The LLM client analyzes user prompts, extracts relevant parameters (e.g., claim number), and invokes the correct tool.
+- This enables natural language access to Insurance P&C APIs, making it easy to retrieve claim notes, note details, and more.

+---

+## 🏢 Domain Context

+This solution is tailored for the Insurance Property & Casualty (P&C) domain and works with Guidewire REST APIs.
+The provided `myswagger.json` is a sample Guidewire Notes API spec, but the approach can be extended to other Guidewire modules and insurance APIs.

 ---